mochimosh101/Prettier-Terminal/My-Terminal/README.md

-# Combination of multiple terminal plugins
+# Combination Of Multiple Terminal Plugins